mpr1255/2025s1_mlci/week7--hosting/README.md

 Opens automatically in your browser at http://localhost:8501

-### 3. Tailscale Funnel
+### Piece 3: Tailscale Funnel
-Expose your local dashboard to the internet
+Expose your local dashboard to the internet (with security warnings!)

 ```bash
 # Terminal 1: Run dashboard